Petra Collins

 Petra Collins (born December 21, 1992) is a Canadian artist, director of photography, fashion model and actress who rose to prominence in the early 2010s.
 Her photography is characterized by a feminine, dreamlike feel, informed in part by a female gaze approach.
 She was a resident photographer for Rookie magazine and a casting agent for Richard Kern.
 She has also directed a number of short films, including music videos for Carly Rae Jepsen, Lil Yachty, Selena Gomez, Cardi B, and Olivia Rodrigo.
-She directed the music video for Rodrigo's song "Good 4 U", which as of January 2022 has amassed over 300 million views on YouTube.
+She directed the music video for Rodrigo's song "Good 4 U", which as of June 2025 has amassed over 500 million views on YouTube.
 In 2016, Collins was chosen as a face of Gucci.
 She has been labeled an "it girl" by photographer and mentor Ryan McGinley and by Vanity Fair and The New Yorker magazines.

-Early life
+Early life and education

 Collins was raised in Toronto, where she attended Rosedale Heights School of the Arts.
 It was at Rosedale at the age of 15, Collins began practicing the art of photography.
 Collins attended Ontario College of Art and Design for two years to study artistic criticism and curatorial practice.

+In a Fashionista feature, Collins revealed that she had a hard senior year in high school, having difficulties at home lead her to routinely skip school and ultimately failing her senior year.
+She turned it around however, by moving to a different method of learning which pointed her in the direction that would bring her career to fruition.
+After entering an alternative school, she was able to connect with an arts teacher that allowed her to find the creative guidance and freedom that she needed to begin publishing work, which she did shortly thereafter.